SEG3102F24/lab8-KelyMac/README.md

 # Jiayi Ma - 300263220

-Please check all the code in the branches server, thanks!
+Please check all the code in the branche server, thanks!